 About the Author

-Vedavati M., a.k.a.
-The Cultural Misfit, is a stay-at-home-mom who revels in her various avatars (chef, mentor, friend, playmate, arts and crafts buddy, puppeteer, milk machine, comforter, and more) for her toddler.
+Vedavati M., AKA The Cultural Misfit, is a stay-at-home-mom who revels in her various avatars (chef, mentor, friend, playmate, arts and crafts buddy, puppeteer, milk machine, comforter, and more) for her toddler.
 Her secondary pursuits include writing and exploring new experiences.
 Somewhere in the mix, she remembers to be a wife.
-You can follow her travails at The Cultural Misfit, and find her on Facebook, Twitter, and Instagram.
+You can follow her travails at The Cultural Misfit and follow her on Instagram and Twitter.